 Most of the changes have taken place on the outside and mainly on the front profile of the car.
 The new sedan is more curvaceous with a new clamshell bonnet and fancy looking DRL's, a first in its segment, that adds to the premiumness of the car.
 The thick chrome garnishing around fancy big grille and fog lamp housing makes the sedan look like a vintage design.
 We can say that the new 'Dzire' looks more classier with a very robust aesthetic.

 The top-end variants ZXi+/ZDi+ comes with diamond-cut alloy wheels, which is the most striking part when viewing the car from the side, while the lower variants LDi/LXi comes with smaller 14-inch steel wheels wrapped in narrower 165 section rubber.

-Overall, the face looks smart and grown up with almond-shaped headlamps, chunky chrome surrounding the grille with a Suzuki logo that appears to float, and L-shaped chrome inserts giving some definition to the bumper.
+Overall, the face has been given a smarter and more grown up look with the embedding of almond-shaped headlamps, chunky chrome surrounding the grille with a neat and nicely placed Suzuki logo that appears to float, and L-shaped chrome inserts giving some character and definition to the bumper.

-The rear windscreen is steeper raked now and the new body shell gets soft curves and flowing lines all over.
+The rear windscreen is sharper raked now and the new body shell gets soft curves and flowing lines all over.